hphelion/documentation/commercial/commercial.glossary.md

 :    See [Identity Management](#Identity)

 ###KVM Hypervisor### {#KVMhyp}
 :     The virtualization layer in [Kernel-based Virtual Machine or KVM](#KVM).
-The KVM hypervisor is a default hypervisor supported by the HP OpenStack [Compute service](#Compute).
+The KVM hypervisor is a default hypervisor supported by the HP Helion OpenStack [Compute service](#Compute).

 ###KVM Host### {#KVMhost}
 :    The machine which runs the [Kernel-based Virtual Machine or KVM](#KVM).
 This is the same machine as the [Installer System](#Installer).